A diffuse awareness of everything

 holistic: that the parts of something are inextricably connected and explicable only by reference to the whole

 On a personal level I continually find Standing enjoyable, educational and highly beneficial.
 While there is always room for improvement, I have enjoyed developing whole-body awareness, movement and power, not to mention superb health.
 I have also benefited from building a sense of peace and ease within my mind and body that isn’t reliant upon anything other than my ability to pay attention.
 As I get older I genuinely feel that all these attributes only improve rather than diminish.

-A further bonus is that on countless occasions I have witnessed beautiful aspects of nature and wildlife while Standing outside.
-I have a passion for wildlife and the natural world – being calm and still in some quiet spot out in nature allows the interconnectedness of our environment to come to light.
+A further bonus: I have a passion for wildlife and the natural world – on countless occasions I have witnessed beautiful aspects of nature and wildlife while training Standing outside.
+Being calm and still in some quiet spot out in nature allows the interconnectedness of our environment to come to light.
 All manner of creatures come along when I am training outside; they are completely unperturbed by my motionless standing form.

 Finally, I have seen excellent development in the people whom I have taught the practise to over the years.
-Those who take the initiative to regularly train in Standing usually end up with considerably better body-mind skills than those who do not due to the awareness and body knowledge they develop.
-Despite being deceptively simple, it is really is a great resource.
+Those who take the initiative to regularly train in Standing usually end up with considerably better body-mind skills than those who do not due to the deep awareness and body knowledge they develop.
+Deceptively simple, it is a truly superb resource.